JoeHitchen/sudoku/README.md

 * Expanding the range of strategies that can be applied.
 * Idenfying a rights-free source of Sudoku puzzles to test the algorithm against harder puzzles.
 * Generalising to varitions on the standard Sudoku puzzle.
-* Adding tests to verify the solution methodology.